Bocajls/Diggity/README.md

 	Automatic saving!

+CONSIDER
+	A 'World' of bytes is NOT really needed.
+	The world will be generated through SimplexNoise, instead have (example) a 40 times 23 blocks 'screen' area, only containing what needs to be rendered (besides buildings, those are static)

 FIGURE OUT .JSON-FORMATTING
 	Lots of interfaces and some abstract classes!
 	These need to be saved, maybe too many interfaces .. ?!